Disability in the United States: Demographics

 —it uses self- and proxy-reports to evaluate perceived ability to perform functional tasks.
-Existing publications have delineated details on the US population regarding disability by using information from the ACS.
+Existing publications have delineated details on the U.S. population regarding disability by using information from the ACS.
 Publications have also outlined issues with disability data in the ACS.
 Research on disability continues to improve, and potential remedies are found for current methodological challenges.
-Because of the uniqueness, regarding federal funding and policy, researchers from various fields (e.g., sociology, epidemiology, and government) make wide use of ACS data to better understand disability in the US.
+Because of the uniqueness, regarding federal funding and policy, researchers from various fields (e.g., sociology, epidemiology, and government) make wide use of ACS data to better understand disability in the U.S.

 African Americans

-According to the 2000 U.S. Census, the African American community has the highest rate of disability in the United States at 20.8 percent, slightly higher than the overall disability rate of 19.4%.
+According to the 2000 U.S. Census, the African American community has the highest rate of disability in the United States at 20.8 percent, slightly higher than the overall disability rate of 19.4 percent.
 Given these statistics, it can be suggested that African Americans with disabilities experience the most severe underemployment, unemployment, and under-education compared to other disability groups.
 For instance, the 2015 American Community Survey indicates that African Americans who have disabilities live in poverty at a rate of 1.5 to 2 times greater than other racial groups in America.